visionary-futures-collective/covid19/mapping.md

 We use data collected by other projects to tell a bigger story about campus reopening.
 Learn more about where our data comes from [on our resources page](/resources).<br />
 <br />
 We are also collecting our own data to tell a different story about campus reopening - one that focuses on underaddressed policies of surveillance and exploitation.
-[View our data set here](https://docs.google.com/spreadsheets/d/1EIbnskEWKa03UO7V_ca1_Dqg_4ouQwqeGIdyZSnYEfk/edit?usp=sharing) or [add to our data set here](https://docs.google.com/spreadsheets/d/1QT9K9gqxfdKA5G4xuKsL5EgrNQF5darG3WLiomixoVE/edit?usp=sharing).
+[View and add to our data set here](https://docs.google.com/spreadsheets/d/1QT9K9gqxfdKA5G4xuKsL5EgrNQF5darG3WLiomixoVE/edit?usp=sharing).